bem/bem-components/common.blocks/select/select.en.md

 Specifies:

-* A selected value from the dropdown menu.
-In this case the type of the filed is `String` or `Number`.
+* The selected value from the dropdown menu.
+In this case the field type is `String` or `Number`.

 ```js
 {